Skip to main content

 With higher policy limits, there is more money at stake on every claim.
 This means insurance companies may invest more effort in fighting claims, especially injury claims that could reach the new $50,000 per-person limit.
 Expect adjusters to be more thorough in their investigations, more aggressive in looking for contributory negligence, and more persistent in pushing low settlement offers.

 Knowing the tactics is the first step.
-Here is how to defend against them:
+Here is a concrete counter-tactics guide.

-- Consult an attorney if you have any injuries or if contributory negligence is being raised
+8. Consult an attorney if contributory negligence is raised

 Frequently Asked Questions